LeoTsui/CS259D_Notes_HW/notes/A_Comprehensive_Approach_to_Intrusion_Detection_Alert_Correlation.md

 * Normalization
     * Translate alerts to a common format
-    * Alerts from different sensors can be encoded in different formats
+    * Alerts from different sensors be encoded in different formats
 * Preprocessing
-    * augment normalized alerts by assigning meaningful values to all alert attributes
+    * Augment normalized alerts by assigning meaningful values to all alert attributes
         * Start time
         * End time
         * Source